keisuke8248/free_market_74f/README.md

 ### Association
 - has_many :products dependent: :destroy
-- has_to :destination dependent: :destroy
+- has_one :destination dependent: :destroy
-- has_to :card dependent: :destroy
+- has_one :card dependent: :destroy

 ## destinationテーブル